Mid-Morning Market Update: Markets Edge Higher; Korn/Ferry Beats Q4 Views

 Shares of Pivotal Software, Inc. (NYSE: PVTL) got a boost, shooting up 22 percent to $25.93 trading after reporting strong Q1 results.

-Sharing Economy International Inc. (NASDAQ: SEII) shares were also up, gaining 25 percent to $4.41 as the company disclosed that it has enters into a license agreement to establish ECrent website platform in North Korea.
+Sharing Economy International Inc. (NASDAQ: SEII) shares were also up, gaining 25 percent to $4.41 as the company disclosed that it has entered into a license agreement to establish ECrent website platform in North Korea.

 Equities Trading DOWN